lorenzo-schiavon/lorenzo-schiavon.github.io/_pages/cv.md

 <b style="font-size:18px">Teaching experience</b>
 <ul style="list-style-type:circle;">
+  <li>2022: Teaching assistant of Multidimensional Data Analysis.
+Bachelor's degree in Statistics for Technologies and Sciences.
+University of Padova.</li>
   <li>2021: Co-supervisor of Master's degree thesis at University of Padova.</li>
   <li>2017-2018: Academic Tutor at University of Padova.</li>
 </ul>